 The information we collect may be your name, email address, and postcode.

-We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information internally or to our advertisers/partners.
+We may collect information about your computer, including where available your operating system and browser type, for system administration and to report aggregate information internally.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.

 We do not seek to collect ‘sensitive personal data’ – that is, data relating to: